 Sharks are really just big softies

-In World’s Biggest Tiger Shark?, tiger shark expert Garza swims alongside Kamakai, who she says was the “biggest toothy shark” she’s ever seen up close
+Garza swims alongside tiger shark Kamakai, who is the “biggest toothy shark” she’s ever seen up close

 KG: I’m obsessed with the tiger shark’s belly – it’s like this soft marshmallow fluff.
 Sometimes when you have to redirect them, they’ll do this rolling thing and your hand just sinks in like [it would on] a mattress.